 Graduates of the program meet the AHIMA (American Health Information Management Association) requirements to set for the CCS (Certified Coding Specialist) Exam.

 Campus Location: The full Medical Coding Specialist Certificate Program is available online with the exception of MT 121 or higher.
 Some courses may be offered at Campus locations.
 Check schedule for offerings.

 The Medical Coding Skill Set prepares students to take the Certified Coding Associate (CCA) Exam through the American Health Information Management Association (AHIMA).

 The required courses help the student demonstrate coding skills in a variety of healthcare settings, including inpatient and outpatient hospital settings and physician offices.

-The full Medical Coding Skill Set is available online.
+Campus Location: The full Medical Coding Skill Set is available online.
 Some courses may be offered at Campus locations.
 Check schedule for offerings

 The Paraprofessional Education Certificate Program meets the requirements for a Paraprofessional Certificate as provided by the West Virginia Board of Education.
 This certificate entitles the individual to serve in a support capacity including, but not limited to, facilitating instruction and direct or indirect supervision of pupils under the direction of an educator.

 Pathways: This certificate will assist completers to earn an entry-level position in a preschool facility.
 This is an excellent program for any student who desires to become a teacher in West Virginia, especially in an elementary setting.